-Cutting with No. 820 Cutter
+Cutting with No. 764 Cutter

 Open cutter by turning the feed screw counterclockwise.
-Lower the cutter into cutting position.
-Align the cutter wheel with the mark on pipe.
+Lower the cutter into cutting position over the pipe.
+Use the carriage handwheel to move the cutter over the area to be cut, and align the cutter wheel with the mark on the pipe.
 Cutting threaded or damaged sections of pipe can damage the cutter wheel.